md685-njit/Assignment-2/cs690-a2-ask-the-code/HANDOUT.md

 ### Step 7.
 Addition 2: search by meaning (60 minutes)

-Slides 43 to 47: embeddings, and why keyword search and meaning search fail in opposite directions.
+In lecture we covered embeddings, and why keyword search and meaning search fail in opposite directions.

 Write `cosine` and `MeaningIndex` in `askcode/search_meaning.py`.
 The given `embed.py` turns text into 384 numbers with a small free model on your own laptop; texts with